MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

-> [!IMPORTANT]
-> The functionality that's described in this article is available as part of a preview release.
-The functionality and the content of this article are subject to change.
-For more information about preview releases, see [One version service updates FAQ](/dynamics365/unified-operations/fin-and-ops/get-started/one-version).

 This article explains how administrators can prepare your Microsoft Dynamics 365 Finance and Dataverse environments to support the Expense mobile app.
 For information on how to install the Expense mobile app on your mobile devices, see [Install and open the Expense mobile app on a mobile device](mobile-app-install-on-mobile-device.md).

 ## System requirements